TeamAware/MRSD_project/README.md

 Next, download the model folder from team's Google drive (team.aware.cmu@gmail.com).
 Copy the model folder and paste it inside the cv_tracker folder

+Replace the /flea3/launch/stereo_node.launch with the stereo_node.launch from team's Google drive (team.aware.cmu@gmail.com).

+Include the two yaml files from team's Google drive (team.aware.cmu@gmail.com) in your ROS_HOME

 ------------------------------------------------------

 *To launch the image capturing module: